wndywllms/lf_sample/README.md

 * `examples` directory contains
 `use_lf_sample.py` : with some example code using lf_sample

-An `lf_sample` instance needs to be initilised minimally with an identifier and catalogue.
+An `sample` instance needs to be initilised minimally with an identifier and catalogue.
 The catalogue is an astropy Table with fields `z`, `power`, `opt_lum`.
 The example contains a catalogue utility function

-`lf_sample`  Routines:
+`sample`  Routines:

 * `calc_zmin_zmax` - calculates zmin and zmax needed for LF (will save this to files and read from a saved file if it exists)